 It’s always advisable to go through tried-and-tested companies first, but you can check out classified ads on Gumtree too, as well as community groups on social media.

-Getting to know the city
+House Sitting helps you get to know the city

 When moving to a huge city like London, it can be daunting to pin down a neighbourhood you like.
 House sitting can give you the chance to explore different areas before you commit to one.